sara-nl/clouddocs/appliances-configuration.markdown

 7. **Image template**

-    The image template has basic settings to instantiate correctly a VM, namely:
+    The image template has basic settings to instantiate and operate correctly a VM, namely:

     - acpi = yes
     - memory = 1GB
     - (v)CPU = 1
     - localtime = no
     - internet connection

 8. **Network connectivity**